 My participation in Dr. Joe’s retreat was a real game-changer for me.
 In the middle of one of the meditations about half way through my time there, something very strange happened.
 I was deep in meditation when my whole body began to shake.
 I felt as if a thousand watts of electricity was going through me, yet I experienced no pain.
 In fact, I was only barely aware of my body and its convulsions.
 I felt like I was very much in my body, yet at the same time I was outside of it.
 I was in contact with distant worlds and beings.
 At the same time, I was in tune with the infinite, abundant energy that is inside of me and all around me (and around all of us).

-I know now that what occurred was simply one example of a “spiritual awakening”– a phenomenon that is happening to many people in different ways at this time in evolution of the planet and its inhabitants.
+I know now that what occurred was simply one example of a “spiritual awakening”– a phenomenon that is happening to many people in different ways at this time in the evolution of the planet and its inhabitants.
 It may have even happened to you.

 Since that experience, life has indeed changed for me.
 I now know that everything really is energy and I sense my experience on the earth on a whole new level.
 One of the most significant things that has changed in my life personally is that I am now more connected to my intuitive guidance that ever before.
 This comes in the form of intuitive nudges, hints, numerical sequences, syncronicities and sometimes direct communications from what I perceive as guides, helpers or simply a higher source within me.
 When I get these “intuitive nudges” these days, I tend to really listen to them and follow through.
 When I do, I am always delightfully surprised at the results.